-North of the inn there is a scenic route that circles some the highest areas which provides some of the most beautiful Fall colors (See map below).
+North of the inn there is a scenic route that circles some the highest areas

 From the inn take a left onto highway 19 north to the rock pile Stone Pile Gap.
 Legend claims the rock pile is Queen Trahlyta’s grave.
 If you add a stone you will have good luck.
 Take away a stone and you will have bad luck.
 Supposedly years ago the DOT moved some of the rocks and lost a bulldozer over the mountain side.